Soviet War Memorial (Vienna)

 The Soviet War Memorial in Vienna, Austria, more formally known as the Heroes' Monument of the Red Army (Heldendenkmal der Roten Armee), is located at Vienna's Schwarzenbergplatz.
 The semi-circular white marble colonnade partially enclosing a twelve-metre figure of a Soviet soldier was unveiled in 1945.
-The Heroes' Monument of the Red Army of the Soviet Union in Vienna was built to commemorate the 17,000 Red Army soldiers killed in action during the Vienna offensive in World War II.
+The memorial was built to commemorate the 17,000 Red Army soldiers killed in action during the Vienna offensive in World War II.

 Background

 Near the end of World War II in Europe, Soviet forces of the 3rd Ukrainian Front were ordered by Joseph Stalin to capture Vienna, both for strategic military purposes and for use as a post-war bargaining chip with the Allies.
-After intense urban fighting, Vienna was captured by the Soviet Forces on 14 April 1945.
+After intense urban fighting, Vienna was captured by Soviet forces on 14 April 1945.

 Construction and Austrian perception

 The Red Army soldier depicted carries a PPSh-41 submachine gun and holds a Soviet flag and a golden emblem of the Soviet Union.

 The creation of an Allied Commission for Austria was envisaged by Allied leaders at the various sessions of the European Advisory Commission and established by the Agreement on Control Machinery in Austria in London on July 4, 1945.
 The agreement mandated the creation of four occupation zones (American, British, French and Soviet) in Vienna, similar to the Allied occupation sectors in Berlin.
 Several sites were considered for the Soviet memorial and a prominent location in the 3rd district near the Palais Schwarzenberg was chosen, imposingly within sight of the location used by the four allies to govern Vienna.
 German prisoners of war and Austrian construction workers were used to build the 3000 sqft site.

 The memorial includes a triumphal arch and is dominated by the figure of a soldier with a PPSh-41 submachine gun on his chest.
 The soldier wears a golden helmet and holds a Soviet flag and a golden emblem of the Soviet Union.

 Russian president Vladimir Putin visited the memorial in 2007 to lay flowers and specifically give thanks to Austria for maintaining it.
 The city paid to refurbish the memorial, despite objections from some members of the local press.

+Commemorative coin of the Bank of Russia, issued on August 1, 2016.
+5 rubles, steel, reverse.

+Series: Cities - capitals of states liberated by Soviet troops from the Nazi invaders.

+Image of the Monument to Soviet soldiers who died during the liberation of Austria from fascism, installed on Schwarzenbergplatz in Vienna, the work of architect S. G. Yakovlev and sculptor M. A. Intezaryan, against the background of contour images of architectural structures of Vienna, below is a horizontal inscription: “APRIL 13, 1945”, at the top along the edge, framed by two five-pointed stars, - the inscription: "VIENNA".